datagnss/datagnss.github.io/d303-docs/common/about-rtk.md

   ![](images/rtk-state.png)

-  RTK float state, means the accuracy is uncertain, maybe 1-3m even worse.
+  RTK float state means the accuracy is uncertain, maybe 1-3m even worse.

-  RTK fixed solution(green small rectangle), means the accuracy is less than 1-2cm.
+  RTK fixed state means the accuracy is less than 1-2cm.